 Gross Profit Margin = Revenue – COGS / Revenue X 100

 3. What Is Your Operating Margin?

 Another important profitability ratio is operating margin.
-This measures how much you take in from sales after you pay for COGS as well as operational costs and overhead.
+This measures how much you take in from sales after you pay for COGS, as well as operational costs and overhead.
 It is similar to gross profit margin, but the difference is that it takes these additional expenses into account as well as COGS.
-It tells you how much of your revenue is left over after covering the cost of production and operations to pay for nonoperational expenses, such as paying interest.
+It tells you how much of your revenue is left over after covering the cost of production and operations to pay for nonoperational expenses, such as interest payments.

 4. What Is Your Net Profit Margin?

 Another important profitability measure is your net profit margin, which directly relates to the net income appearing on your income statement.
-It represents the ratio between your net income (your income after subtracting COGS and all other expenses as well as income and taxes), and your revenue.
-It tells you how much of your revenue translates into profit.
+It represents the ratio between your net income and your revenue and tells you how much of your revenue translates into profit.

 5. What Is Your Inventory Turnover Rate?

 Inventory turnover ratio tells you how many times you’ve sold and restocked inventory during a given time frame.
 It can help you assess how much demand there is for your product, how much inventory you should keep on hand at a time and what price point you should use, all of which can affect your profit margins.

 To calculate inventory turnover, you can use a number of formulas.
 The most accurate method is to take COGS for a given period and divide it by the average value of your inventory over that period before converting to a percentage.
 You can find average inventory by taking the value of your inventory at the beginning of the period plus that at the end and dividing the sum by 2.

 The higher the ratio, the more frequently you are selling and replacing your inventory.